 - the marvelous design and function of the female body and reproductive system/menstrual cycles

-- options for NFP tracking- a unique approach to women's healthcare, no matter the stage in life
+- brief introduction to tracking cycles—a unique approach to women’s healthcare, no matter the stage in life

 - aligned with Catholic teaching and values

-- presented by a physician, registered nurse or certified fertility care professional
+- presented by a physician, registered nurse, or FertilityCare professional

 - projector and screen required

-- offered free of charge by the Archdiocese of St. Louis Office of Natural Family Planning
+- offered by the Archdiocese of St. Louis Office of NFP

 Download the Wonder of Eve flyer